brunoczim/athyrma/paideia/README.md

 Finally, a `Site` is a collection of pages structured in terms of in-memory directories.
-The build process consists of generating pages into actual directories, as well copying asssets.
+The build process consists of generating pages into actual directories, as well copying resources.
 Look at the function `static_site_main`.
+No JavaScript dependency required for the build output.

 Note: paideia uses a crate `katalogos` for heterogenous lists, also from athyrma.